SeyedHamidreza/car_plate_dataset/README.md

 # Iranian car plate dataset (IRCP dataset)
 ###### Hamidreza Kasaei, Mohammadreza Kasaei
 ##
 This dataset contains 220 images of several cars from different perspectives.
 The photos are taken under various illumination conditions and distance.
+We would like to thank ''Mr. Ehsan Shahri'', who played an active role in collecting photos for this dataset.

 ## CITING
 This dataset has been presented in the following papers.